chrissyhroberts/remarkable_2_and_paper_pro_custom_templates/README.md

 the json data for templates is now stored (on this version at least) in a file called `ferrari-templates.json`
 Edit that instead of the `templates.json` file.
+2024-10-02 update - The newest version seems to have reverted to using `templates.json`.
+If it doesn't work, try the other one.

-As with the previous device, there's a load of hidden pre-designed templates that you can activate by adding them back in to the json file.
+As with the previous device, there's a cart-load of hidden secret pre-designed templates that you can activate by adding them back in to the json file.

 * Reboot to load it all back up again.